OpenTreeMap/otm-core/opentreemap/api/README.md

 ## Get nearby plots

-Gets the plots instances closest to the specified location, sorted in ascending order by distance.
+Gets the plots closest to the specified location, sorted in ascending order by distance.

-The location should be specified as lattitue,longitude (e.g. `-75.123,39.727`)
+The location should be specified as latitude,longitude (e.g. `-75.123,39.727`)

 Definition: